 Before you begin, you'll need to set up an API Token.

-In your ON24 account, open the Integrations dashboard from Platform Tools and click on API Tokens and click Provision a New API Access Token.
-Make note of the Token Key and Token Secret.
+In your ON24 account, open the Integrations dashboard from Platform Tools, click on API Tokens, and click Provision a New API Access Token.
+Note the Token Key and Token Secret.

-- The Scribe user logging in needs to have create, read, and update permissions for the contact and lead objects.
-The Marketing User setting needs to be enabled on the Salesforce user profile, which will grant campaign and campaign member permissions.
+- The Scribe user logging in must have create, read, and update permissions for the contact and lead objects.
+The Marketing User setting must be enabled on the Salesforce user profile to grant campaign and campaign member permissions.

 - Adding a Connection specifically for your Salesforce instance.
 The connection may be with your sandbox and/or production org, depending on your preference.